Harvard-DCE-BIWADA/S14A2021-foodifier/process_book.md

 4. Made the basic logic/path of the app **COMEPLETE**
 5. Added the start of being able to track calories **COMEPLETE BUT NOT LINKED TO DB BECAUSE OF THE STRUCTURE**

+# Milestone 4 Tasks

+Arda Eğrioğlu
+1. Fix previous errors with the database
+2. Get food storing working with the database

+Alden Eberts
+1. Make the option to take a picture **COMEPLETE**
+2. Improve the Dashboard UI

 # References & Citations